The John Smith Trust (JST) – The sales pitch

 The Baroness Smith of Gilmorehill: Very influential politically has had a very long career near the top of the British secret services.
 Widow of the late John Smith, Labour Party Leader.

-Andrew Wilson: A banker: held a number of posts, including Deputy Chief Economist and Head of Group Communications. at the financially incompetent and ultimately disgraced RBS Group.
+Andrew Wilson: Held a number of posts, including Deputy Chief Economist and Head of Group Communications. at the financially incompetent and ultimately disgraced RBS Group.
 Founder of the increasingly influential political media company, Charlotte Street Partners.

-Kezia Dugdale: Former leader of the Labour Party in Scotland has been appointed Director of the Centre.
+Kezia Dugdale: Former leader of the Labour Party in Scotland is the Director of the Centre.

 Tony Blair’s cynical epitaph to the career of John Smith